clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

   * one other remark: it is typically not a good idea to use fully connected layers, in internal layers.
 In general, favoring large numbers of features (over-completeness) over density of connections helps achieve better results (empirical evidence of this was reported in several papers, as in Hadsell et al.).
 The SpatialConvolutionMap module accepts tables of connectivities (maps) that allows one to create arbitrarily sparse connections between two layers.
 A couple of standard maps/tables are provided in nn.tables.

+### Exercises:

+The number of meta-parameters to adjust can be daunting at first.
+Try to get a feeling of the inlfuence of these parameters on the learning convergence:

+  * going from the MLP to a ConvNet of similar size (you will need to think a little bit about the equivalence between the ConvNet states and the MLP states)

+  * replacing the 2-layer MLP on top of the ConvNet by a simpler linear classifier

+  * replacing the L2-pooling function by a max-pooling

+  * replacing the two-layer ConvNet by a single layer ConvNet with a much larger pooling area (to conserve the size of the receptive field)

 Step 3: Loss Function
 ---------------------